Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Introduction

-The strong enhancement of the relative importance of MEC in the $hen$ process makes it a valuable testing ground for our understanding of the roles of MEC in light nuclei.
-Apart from this point, which is important on its own right, a careful study of the $hen$ process is also of great importance in connection with the so-called $hep$ processes, $\He3 + p \to \He4 + \nu_e + e^+$, because $hep$ shares all the aforementioned features of $hen$: the drastic suppression of the 1B contributions, strong cancellation between the 1B and 2B contributions, and the sensitivity of the transition amplitude to the details of the nuclear wave functions.
-The $hep$ is one of the proton-burning reactions that take place in the interior of the Sun and, since $hep$ produces the highest-energy solar neutrinos among the $pp$-chain reactions, it has attracted much attention in the study of the solar neutrinos; see~\cite{KP,INT09} for a recent review.
-In a recent paper, Park {\it et al.}~\cite{hep} developed an effective field theory (EFT) approach, which has come to be known as ``more-effective EFT" (MEEFT for short)~\cite{BR03}, and, with the use of MEEFT, they calculated the $hep$ $S$-factor with an estimated accuracy of about 15 \%.
+At the same time, the strong enhancement of the relative importance of MEC in the $hen$ process makes it a valuable testing ground for the roles of MEC in light nuclei.
+Apart from this point, which is important on its own right, a careful study of the $hen$ process is also of great significance in connection with the so-called $hep$ processes, $\He3 + p \to \He4 + \nu_e + e^+$, because $hep$ shares all the aforementioned features of $hen$: the drastic suppression of the 1B contributions, strong cancellation between the 1B and the 2B contributions, and the sensitivity of the transition amplitude to the details of the nuclear wave functions.
+The $hep$ process is one of the proton-burning reactions that take place in the interior of the sun, and because $hep$ produces the highest-energy solar neutrinos, it has attracted much attention in the study of the solar neutrinos (see Refs. \cite{KP,INT09} for a recent review) and motivated a series of elaborated studies ~\cite{carlson-hep,lm-prl84,lm-prc63,Schiavilla:1992sb}.
+Park {\it et al.}~\cite{hep} developed an effective field theory (EFT) approach, which has come to be known as ``more-effective EFT" (MEEFT for short)~\cite{BR03} and, with the use of MEEFT, they calculated the $hep$ $S$-factor with an estimated accuracy of about 15 \%.
 In view of the fact that the previous theoretical estimations of the $hep$ $S$-factor ranged over two orders of magnitude~\cite{hep}, this is a remarkable feat.
-A direct test of this theoretical result, however, is not possible because of the extreme difficulty of measuring the $hep$ cross section.
-Meanwhile, the threshold $hen$ cross section has been measured with a reasonable accuracy: $\sigma_{exp}=(54\pm 6)~\mu b$ \cite{Wolfs} and $\sigma_{exp}=(55\pm 3)~\mu b$ \cite{Wervelman}.
-Given the close similarity between $hen$ and $hep$, it is expected that comparison between theory and experiment for the $hen$ case will offer valuable information on the validity of the theoretical framework employed for the $hep$ calculation in \cite{hep}.
+A direct test of this theoretical result, however, is not possible because of the unfeasibility of the $hep$ cross section measurement.
+Meanwhile, the threshold $hen$ cross section has been measured with reasonable accuracy: $\sigma_{exp}=(54\pm 6)~\mu b$ \cite{Wolfs} and $\sigma_{exp}=(55\pm 3)~\mu b$ \cite{Wervelman}.
+Given the close similarity between $hen$ and $hep$, it is expected that comparison between theory and experiment for the $hen$ case offers valuable information on the validity of the theoretical framework employed for the $hep$ calculation in Ref. \cite{hep}.
 This gives an additional motivation for carrying out a detailed study of $hen$.